A year later, Glenelg High seeks to learn from hate crime incident and spread awareness about inclusivity

 As principal of Glenelg High School, David Burton believes it’s his calling to make sure everybody feels a sense of belonging at Howard County’s least diverse high school.

-May 24, 2018, set out to be a celebratory day.
-It was the final day of high school for Glenelg seniors and their awards ceremony.
+On May 24, 2018, Glenelg seniors were readying for their awards ceremony on the final day of the school year.
+It figured to be a celebratory day.

-However, school officials were welcomed that morning to a sight anything but joyous.
-More than 50 swastikas and homophobic and racial slurs were found scrawled all over the school’s main entrance, the stadium press box, bleachers, sidewalks, picnic tables, parking lots and other locations.
+Instead, school officials discovered more than 50 swastikas and homophobic and racist slurs scrawled on the school’s main entrance, the stadium press box, bleachers, sidewalks, picnic tables, parking lots and other locations.

 One racist epithet found near the school’s tennis courts was targeted at Burton, who is black.